ckeditor/ckeditor4/tests/plugins/copyformatting/manual/tables.md

 **Things to check**

 * Styles are applied correctly even in the mixed context (e.g. selection begins in a paragraph and ends in a table).
-* Styles from table cell (background color) are applied only to table cells.
+* Styles from table cells (background color) and headings (background color and color) are applied only to table cells or headings.
+Mind that bold font in headings is a part of default browser's styles and won't be copied to the table cells.
 * The table is not splitted into two after applying styles.